 Yuval Levin (46:39):

-Mitch Daniels (47:57):
+Mitch Daniels (47:56):

 Yuval Levin (48:22):

 Thank you so much, Mitch.
-It's an honor to talk to you as always, and I really appreciate this conversation.
+It's an honor to talk to you, as always, and I really appreciate this conversation.

 Mitch Daniels (48:27):

-Keep the good work coming.
 Thanks to each of you for joining us today.
-You can find this and the previous programs in The Future of Liberty series at libertyfund.org/podcasts/future-of-liberty/.
+You can find this and the previous programs in the Future of Liberty series at libertyfund.org/podcast, The Future of Liberty.
 Thank you once again.
 See you at the next show.

 Outro (48:44):